C++ and Bazel

 rules_cc_dependencies()

-Once a repo is registered, refer to its targets with @<name>//path:target — e.g. @com_google_googletest//:gtest_main.
+• Once registered, refer with @<name>//path:target — e.g. @com_google_googletest//:gtest_main.

 3. BUILD Files